systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 When this involves rendering the odd line of code,
-    a simple monospaced font can be enough, but when the code blocks get longer and the language context is important, syntax highlighting matters.
+    a simple monospaced font can be enough, but when the code blocks get longer and the language context is important, formatting matters.
+Often referred to as ["syntax highlighting,"] language-specific keywords, tokens, and variables are visually differentiated
+    using various typographic styles, like color, weight, and emphasis.
-Today, this is the norm for code presentation in the code editor, and on the
+Today, syntax highlighting is the norm for code presentation in the code editor,
-    web.
+    and on the web.

-To keep the development process of my [personal website] streamlined,
-    I opted not to implement syntax
+To keep the development process of my [personal website] streamlined, I opted not to implement syntax highlighting when I first
-    highlighting when I first [integrated a Markdown renderer].
+    [integrated a Markdown renderer].
-Up until this point, [the application] simply used the default [Markdown it!]
+Initially, [the application] simply used the default [Markdown it!] renderer
-    renderer output without any additional processing.
+    output without any additional processing.
 Fortunately, *Markdown it!* integrates well with [highlight.js], a quaintly
     simple syntax highlighting library.